ptsochantaris/trailer-cli/README.md

 This way you can refresh subsets of things more often, if you want to stay up to date, and refresh everything using the `all` parameter less often.

-*Tip: Using the `-v` parameter will provide you with info on how much API usage you have used fro GitHub for the current hourly widow.*
+*Tip: The `-v` parameter will provide you with info on how much API usage you have used on GitHub for the current hourly window.*

 ```
 trailer update repos